AnchorFree/ssl-watch/README.md

 Configuration
 -------------

-SSLWATCH is configured with environment variables:
+`ssl-watch` is configured with environment variables:

 * **SSLWATCH_CONFIG_DIR**
 Path to the directory with domains config files.
 Default is **/etc/ssl-watch**.